kubestellar/kubeflex/docs/users.md

 kflex init --create-kind
 ```

-## Upgrading Kubeflex

-For a kind test/dev installation, the simplest approach after updating the 'kflex' binary
-is to use `kind delete --name kubeflex` and re-running `kflex init --create-kind`.
-Procedures
-for non-disruptive upgrades will be documented later on.

 ## Install KubeFlex on an existing cluster

 You can install KubeFlex on an existing cluster with nginx ingress configured for SSL passthru,